bennekrouf/js-syntax-compare/README.md

 # Overview

-3 languages (Typescript, Solidity, Rust) more or less inspired by Javascript and compared here on most used statements.
+Typescript, Solidity and Rust are more (TS and solidity) or less (Rust) inspired by Javascript and compared here on most used statements.

+Using all these languages might appear a bit strange.
+But we love using **javascript** for its simplicity being a complete language syntax with a script approach, while being browser compatible.
+Then if we need to add some safety we move to **typescript**.
+We could need to run CPU intensive code, then **Rust** is our lifesaver.
+And finally to be able to run our code in the blockchain and not on a specific server, **Solidity** is a good candidate.

 # Comparison